Cancer Prevention Diet

 Prepare your food in healthy ways

-Choosing healthy food is not the only important factor.
-It also matters how you prepare and store your food.
-The way you cook your food can either help or hurt your anti-cancer efforts.
+Choosing healthy food is not the only important factor in preventing cancer.
+It also matters how you prepare, store, and cook your food.

 Boosting the cancer-fighting benefits of food